 Why do you request to see a copy of my blood work?
 This is done to ensure the safety of all of our clients.
 We need to simply see a copy of your blood work, specifically the STD and HEP sections.
 We do not keep this information on file.

-What if I am Strep-B positive or have a uterine or placental infection and need antibiotics, will I still be able to use my placenta?
-If you are Strep-B positive you can still encapsulate your placenta, we recommend the Basic Heated TMC method.
-If you have an infection during birth and you or baby needs antibiotics, it is not recommended that you encapsulate your placenta.
+What if I am Strep-B (GBS) positive, will I still be able to use my placenta?
+YES!
+If You are Strep-B positive you can still encapsulate your placenta, we recommend the Basic Heated TMC method.
+However, if you have an active infection during birth and you or baby needs antibiotics, it is not recommended that you encapsulate your placenta.